Alex Schumacher: Windy City Bulls (2024–2025)

 After going undrafted in the 2024 NBA draft, Schumacher joined the Windy City Bulls training camp before making the opening night roster.
 He played in 24 games where he averaged 8.1 points, 2.5 rebounds and 3.1 assists per game.

-Valley Suns (2025–present)
+Valley Suns (2025–2026)

 On March 5, 2025, Schumacher was traded to the Valley Suns.
 He appeared in eight games, including two playoff games, where he averaged 12.5 points, 3.8 rebounds and 4.8 assists.
 Schumacher was named to the Phoenix Suns 2025 NBA Summer League squad.
 On September 4, 2025, he signed an Exhibit 10 contract with the Phoenix Suns.
 The following day, Schumacher was waived by the team.
 On October 27, 2025, he was announced as a member of the 2025-26 training camp roster for the Valley Suns.
+Schumacher finished his tenure with the Suns averaging 10.3 points, 2.9 rebounds and 3.0 assists, in 11 games.

+Long Island Nets (2026–present)

+On January 23, 2026, Schumacher was traded to the Long Island Nets for the returning player rights to Jordan Schakel and Long Island’s second round pick in the 2026 NBA G League Draft.

+Lietkabelis Panevėžys (2026–present)

+On July 1, 2026, he signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

+National team

+In December 2025, Schumacher made his debut on the Swiss men's national team.

 Personal life

 Schumacher is the nephew of J. J. Birden, who played in the National Football League as a wide receiver for seven seasons with the Kansas City Chiefs and Atlanta Falcons.